ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## HTTP/2 and HTTP/3 Requests {#req23}

 When using HTTP/2 {{H2}} or HTTP/3 {{H3}}, IP proxying requests use HTTP
 Extended CONNECT.
-This requires that servers send an HTTP Setting as specified in {{EXT-CONNECT2}} and {{EXT-CONNECT3}} and that requests use HTTP pseudo-header fields with the following requirements:
+This requires that servers send an HTTP Setting, as specified in {{EXT-CONNECT2}} and {{EXT-CONNECT3}}, and that requests use HTTP pseudo-header fields with the following requirements:

 * The :method pseudo-header field SHALL be "CONNECT".